Today's Articles

 *Myles Horton was born on this date in 1905.
 He was a white-American educator, socialist, and administrator.

 Myles Falls Horton was born in 1905 in Savannah, Tennessee, to a poor family.
 He had two brothers, Daniel and Demas, and one sister, Elsie Pearl.
-He grew up near Savannah; his parents were Elsie Falls Horton and Perry Horton, former schoolteachers, and Presbyterians.
+He grew up near Savannah; his parents were Elsie Falls Horton and Perry Horton, former schoolteachers and Presbyterians.
 His father was a Workers’ Alliance member, and his mother was a socially active community member.
 Before the birth of their children, Elsie and Perry Horton worked as educators.

 In 1929, Horton became familiar with social gospel philosophy while studying at the Union Theological Seminary in New York City.
 He wanted to find a way to challenge and change the social condition, and education became his nonviolent instrument.
 Horton learned about the Danish folk high schools at the University of Chicago.
-Inspired by his visit to these schools, Horton helped established his education center, Highlander Folk School, in Monteagle, Tennessee, in 1932.
+Inspired by his visit to these schools, Horton helped establish his education center, Highlander Folk School, in Monteagle, Tennessee, in 1932.

 He later married Zilphia Mae Johnson in 1935.
 Zilphia Horton was a constant collaborator with Horton until she died in 1956.
 Zilphia and Myles Horton had two children.
-In 1962, Horton married Aimee Isgrig. co-founder of the Highlander Folk School, famous for its role in the American Civil Rights Movement.
+In 1962, Horton married Aimee Isgrig—co-founder of the Highlander Folk School, famous for its role in the American Civil Rights Movement.
 Horton taught and heavily influenced many of the era's leaders.
 They included Martin Luther King Jr., Rosa ParksJohn LewisJames BevelBernard LafayetteRalph Abernathy, John B. Thompson, and many others.
 On January 19, 1990, Myles Horton died at 84.

 To Become a Community Service Manager